emonney/QuickApp/README.md

 ## Installation Notes

-*   When creating a new project please wait for all dependencies ("dotnet restore" & "npm install") to be restored.
+*   When creating a new project please wait for all dependencies to be restored; "dotnet restore" for asp.net project & "npm install" for angular project.
     When using VisualStudio this is automatic, check the output window or status bar to know that the package/dependencies restore process is complete before launching your program for the first time.
-*   If you get this error: Unable to resolve 'OpenIddict', do the below steps to add myget.org to nuget package sources;
-    Copy the "NuGet.config" from the project folder to the solution's folder (i.e. copy to the same folder location as your solutions file) and restart your IDE
-    OR
-    Add myget.org to your package sources in VisualStudio.
-    Visual Studio -> Tools -> Options -> NuGet Package Manager -> Package Sources, Add "aspnet-contrib", this URL "https://www.myget.org/F/aspnet-contrib/api/v3/index.json"
-*   If you get any other errors, consider running manually the steps to build the project and note where the errors occur.
+*   If you get any errors, consider running manually the steps to build the project and note where the errors occur.
     Open command prompt and do the below steps:
     1. run 'dotnet restore' from the two project folders - Restore nuget packages
-    2. run 'npm install' from the project with "ClientApp\\package.json" - Restore npm packages
+	2. run 'npm install' from the project with package.json - Restore npm packages
 	3. Try running the application again - Test to make sure it all works

-    *When I say "run from the project folder" I mean run the commands on the command line from those folders
+*	When running the client(angular) project on a different address/domain from the backend, configure the baseUrl of the client to match that of the server.
+	You do this from environment.ts in the ClientApp/Angular project.
+	Example: baseUrl: "http://yourbackendserver.com" OR baseUrl: "http://localhost:5050"
-    If any step fails, post the error details on the [support forum](https://www.ebenmonney.com/forum/?view=forum&id=14) for the needed assistance.
+*	For help and support post in the [support forum](https://www.ebenmonney.com/forum/?view=forum&id=14)
-*   For help and support post in the [support forum](https://www.ebenmonney.com/forum/?view=forum&id=14).
-For bug reports open an [issue on github](https://github.com/emonney/QuickApp/issues)
+*	For bug reports open an [issue on github](https://github.com/emonney/QuickApp/issues)

 ## Login